sallonoroff/sallonoroff.github.io/_posts/2010-07-19-it-could-be-me-draw-20.md

 Financial outcome: **-£1**

 Another disappointing result.
-I&#8217;m seriously toying with the idea of trying to employ Sod&#8217;s Law to ensure i win, by promising to give two-thirds of the money away to charity or something.
+I'm seriously toying with the idea of trying to employ Sod's Law to ensure i win, by promising to give two-thirds of the money away to charity or something.

-**Lottery balance: £-20  //  Not A Lottery balance: £20.02**
+**Lottery balance: £-20  |  Not A Lottery balance: £20.02**